2024 Key Democratic House Races

 U.S. House Member, Ohio-District 13

 Sykes, who was elected in 2023 to the seat once held by Tim Ryan, is vying for a second term in the House.
-She ran unopposed in the March 19 Democratic primary and will face Republican candidate Kevin Coughlin and another candidate in the general election.
+She ran unopposed in the March 19 Democratic primary and faces Republican candidate Kevin Coughlin and another candidate in the general election.
 Sykes served in the Ohio House of Representatives before her congressional election.

 Pennsylvania-07